BorisTheBrave/RuleBook/docs/index.md

 Rulebooks have built in support for Tasks.
 Rule can be declared async by simply having their body return `Task<>` or `Task`.
 And rulebooks can be invoked asynchronously with `InvokeAsync`.

 Async and sync rules can be freely mixed in one rulebook.
-Async rules will automatically block if called in a synchronous way.
+Async rules will automatically block if called from a synchronous method.